erlage/rad-benchmarks/README.md

 If running for the first time, build driver using `sh build_driver.sh`.

+> ❗ NOTE: Google Chrome will have to be installed for the benchmarks to run.

 ### 1. Benchmarking two versions of Rad

 1. Make sure server is up: